lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 these formats for matching the received values against policies.

-Policies drive the processing of evidence at the verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module.
+Policies drive the processing of evidence at the verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module or specified by a regulatory body such as the CA Browser Forum Code-Signing Baseline Requirements {{CSBRv3.3}} which specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.

 The relying party is ultimately responsible for making a decision of what attestation-related  information in the CSR it will accept.
 The presence of the attributes defined in this specification provide the relying party with additional